-1.1.4 The HCVS controls and indications shall be accessible and functional under a range of plant conditions, including severe accident conditions, extended loss of AC power, and inadequate containment cooling.

-1.2.2 The HCVS shall discharge the effluent to a release point above main plant structures.
+- 1.1.4 The HCVS controls and indications shall be accessible and functional under a range of plant conditions, including severe accident conditions, extended loss of AC power, and inadequate containment cooling. - 1.2.2 The HCVS shall discharge the effluent to a release point above main plant structures.

-The HCVS vent path at Dresden will consist of a wetwell vent on each unit.
-The wetwell vent line has an upstream primary containment isolation valve (PCIV) shared with the normal containment ventilation system, and a dedicated downstream PCIV.
-The wetwell vent line will be initially routed vertically through the Reactor Building and then horizontally through the Reactor Building wall.
-The line then will be routed vertically on the outside of the Reactor Building to a point above the top of the Reactor Building.
-There will be no interconnected systems downstream of the PCIVs and there will be no sharing of any flow path between the two units.
+The WW line will have two dedicated primary containment isolation valves located outboard of the primary containment.
+The WW vent line is routed horizontally through the Reactor Building and then penetrates the Reactor Building wall.
+The WW line then is routed vertically on the outside of the Reactor Building wall to the top of the Reactor Building.
+There are no interconnected systems and there is no sharing of any flow path between the two units.

 The HCVS discharge path will be routed to a point above any adjacent structure.
-This discharge point is just above that unit's Reactor Building and will follow the guidance of FAQ [frequently asked question] - HCVS-04 (Reference 16 in the OIP) to the extent reasonably possible such that the release point will vent away from emergency ventilation system intake and exhaust openings, main control room location, location of HCVS portable equipment, access routes required following a ELAP and BDBEE, and emergency response facilities; however, these must be considered in conjunction with other design criteria (e.g., flow capacity) and pipe routing limitations, to the degree practical.
+The cooling towers at Limerick have a higher elevation but they are not adjacent to the Reactor Building.
+This discharge point is just above that unit's Reactor Building and will follow the guidance of FAQ [frequently asked question] - HCVS-04 such that the release point will vent away from emergency ventilation system intake and exhaust openings, main control room location, location of HCVS portable equipment, access routes required following a ELAP and BDBEE, and emergency response facilities to the extent reasonably possible; however, these must be considered in conjunction with other design criteria (e.g., flow capacity) and pipe routing limitations, to the degree practical.

-The detailed design will address missile protection to a maximum height of 30 feet from ground elevation, from external events as defined by NEI 12-06 for the outside portions of the selected release pipe.
-(Reference FAQ HCVS-04)
+The detailed design will address missile protection to a maximum height of 30 feet from ground elevation, from external events as defined by NEI 12-06 for the outside portions of the selected release pipe. (reference FAQ HCVS-04)

-The Dresden OIP describes the routing and discharge point of the HCVS that appear consistent with the guidance found in NEI 13-02, as endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.
+The Limerick OIP describes the routing and discharge point of the HCVS that, pending resolution of open items, appear consistent with the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.
 Design details not available at this time include: the seismic and tornado missile final design criteria for the HCVS stack, evaluations of the environmental and radiological effects on HCVS controls and indications, and documentation of an evaluation of temperature and radiological conditions to ensure that operating personnel can safely access and operate controls and support equipment; therefore, the staff has not completed its review.